Authentication in LDAP

 Following is an example of a search base and search filter for querying the LDAP server.
 The search base defines the LDAP base to be searched and the search filter defines the LDAP user.

 Search base: o= City University, st=New York ,c=US Search filter: uid=johndoe

 In the above example, if a user named johndoe is trying to log in to Alma, the LDAP server is searched on the base City University, filtering the results by uid= johndoe.

 NOTE: The filter syntax can be any of the following: uid=, uid, or uid=USERNAME.
 In all three of these cases, Alma searches for uid=<the entered login user name>.

-- Match ID – For each of the three defined LDAP servers, the LDAP user needs to be mapped to a user that Alma recognizes.
+- Match ID – For each of the five defined LDAP servers, the LDAP user needs to be mapped to a user that Alma recognizes.
 One of the user attributes that is returned by LDAP should be used as a matching point in Alma.

 In order to authenticate users with LDAP, they must have an identifier, unique cross-institution, that matches this attribute.
 This identifier can be the primary identifier, or any other identifier that is unique cross-institution.